iov-one/weave/docs/design/permissions.rst

 after checking nonces for replay protection, can authenticate this public key for this transaction.

-However, Ethereum devs are used to the concept of permissions not just being tied to a signature, but potentially a smart contract.
+However, Ethereum devs are used to the concept of authority not just being tied to a signature, but potentially a smart contract.
 We will allow something similar, but we don't need to be as general, as we also don't have the same general